 If You Connect Via Facebook

-50 points: you get an additional 50 points for connecting with your facebook account.
+You get an additional 50 points for connecting with your Facebook account.
 That right there gets you a free ice cream, s’mores, salad, mushroom medley, or toro beef! (yea, I used an exclamation mark).

 It’s Your Birthday